dimakura/ka/README.md

 Those are mobile number validation, date formatting (not supported in i18n by default) and outdated, but still active, GEO character encoding.

-KA gem will enable you to deal with all this situations.
+KA gem will enable you to deal with all these situations.

 ## Installation